GoogleCloudPlatform/ops-agent/integration_test/README.md

 ```

 Testing on Windows is tricky because it requires a suitable value of
-WINRM_PAR_PATH, and for now only Goooglers can build winrm.par to supply it at
+WINRM_PAR_PATH, and for now only Googlers can build winrm.par to supply it at
 runtime.

 The above command will run the tests against the stable Ops Agent.
 To test